 Students sometimes threatened the steward in person and bombarded him with letters demanding more wholesome food.
 Students complained that slaves who attended the dining hall were poor waiters and that there were not enough to take care of their needs.
 The young men grew angry with the slaves and, on occasion, threatened and hit the slaves who were serving the food.
 Although the college forbade such behavior, students generally went unpunished.

 Students spent much of the day in lectures or recitations in one or two buildings.
 In the early days, Rutledge College was the single classroom building.
 Subjects included mathematics, moral philosophy, chemistry, history, political economy, logic, geology, mineralogy, Greek literature, and Latin literature.
 Eight to ten professors and three or four tutors instructed the students.
 Although many professors were loved and respected, such as Thomas Cooper and Francis Lieber, others were not, and students were regularly brought before the faculty to be disciplined for insulting professors.

 Slaves cleaned the college classrooms, and one slave named Jack aided in the chemistry laboratory and in mathematics classes.
-Jack also hired himself out as a tutor to struggling math and chemistry students.
 After Jack’s death two slaves, both named Jim, were hired to assist in the chemistry department and in the mathematics and natural philosophy department.
 Gradually, new buildings and new subjects were added as the student body grew, but South Carolina College remained small, boasting only a few hundred students.